-- DFS is expanding research capabilities in the Toxicology Section to expedite the development of new scientific methods. - The Forensic Biology Section is in the process of developing and validating a streamlined method for testing evidence from sexual assault cases to replace the current labor intensive process of identifying spermatozoa through microscopy and testing for seminal fluid through chemical methods. - DFS has created a new Forensic Scientist NIBIN role in response to the significant increase in firearms submitted for NIBIN (National Integrated Ballistic Information Network) entry.
-The increase is due to Governor McAuliffe's Executive Order 50 and recommendations from the ATF to law enforcement agencies to submit all firearms for entry into NIBIN.
+- DFS has expanded its research capabilities in the Toxicology Section to expedite the development of new scientific methods. - The Forensic Biology Section is in the process of developing and validating a streamlined method utilizing robotics for testing evidence from sexual assault cases to replace the current labor intensive process of identifying spermatozoa through microscopy and testing for seminal fluid through chemical methods. - DFS has created a new Forensic Scientist NIBIN role in response to the significant increase in firearms submitted for NIBIN (National Integrated Ballistic Information Network) entry.
+The increase is due to Governor McAuliffe's Executive Order 50 and recommendations from the ATF to law enforcement agencies to submit all firearms for entry into NIBIN. - DFS has requested funding through a formula grant to conduct a process improvement project in the Controlled Substances Section by contracting with a Lean Six Sigma vendor whose services are tailored specifically to the forensic community for improving case workflows.
+The project will identify systemic inefficiencies to improve production and process workflows.